COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Swimmer's ear (otitis externa) is a painful inflammation and infection of the ear canal.
 It occurs when the protective film that covers the ear canal (lipid layer) is removed.
 This causes the ear canal to look red and swollen.
 The ear canal may be narrower than normal and is tender when the outside of the ear is gently pulled up and back.

-Swimmer's ear may develop when water, sand, dirt, or other debris gets into the ear canal.
-Since it often occurs when excess water enters the ear canal, a common name for this inflammation is "swimmer's ear."
-If you have had swimmer's ear in the past, you are more likely to get it again.
+Swimmer's ear may occur when water, sand, dirt, or other debris gets into the ear canal.
+It gets its name because it often occurs when excess water enters the ear canal.
+If you've had swimmer's ear in the past, you are more likely to get it again.

 A rare but serious infection called malignant external otitis can develop if bacteria invade the bones inside the ear canal and spread to the base of the skull.
-Not many people get this infection—it is mainly seen in older adults who also have diabetes, people who have HIV, and children who have impaired immune systems—but it can be fatal.
+But not many people get this infection.
+It's mainly seen in older adults who also have diabetes, people who have HIV, and children who have impaired immune systems.
+But it can be fatal.
 Symptoms include ear pain with sudden facial paralysis, hoarseness, and throat pain.
 Antibiotics are used to treat this infection.

 Other causes of inflammation or infection of the ear canal include: